imattau/nostr-community-conventions/README.md

 This example demonstrates that:

 - `ip:port` data is never visible to relays

 - observers cannot infer network topology

 - resolution requires prior knowledge of the pubkey

 - historical addresses are not exposed

 ---

 ### A.7 Relationship to application or browser resolution

-This appendix does not define user-facing addressing schemes.

 Browser extensions, proxies, or custom URI handlers MAY build on NCC-05, but are outside the scope of this convention.